 - 2 tablespoons olive oil plus more for drizzling

 - Sea salt and pepper to taste

 Preheat the oven to 400 F/ 200 C/ gas mark 6.
 Cut the peppers in half lengthways (if you are also using mini peppers just cut the ends off and remove the seeds).
-Line a baking tray with baking paper, place the peppers on it (cut side down), brush with a little oil and bake for 20 minutes.
+Arrange the peppers, cut side down, on a large baking sheet lined with parchment paper, brush with a little oil and bake for 20 minutes.
 Remove from the oven, let cool for a couple of minutes and remove the skin if possible.